Mohammadsalahuddin/canny_edge_my_face/README.md

 ### How do I get set up? ###

+* Operating system : Ubuntu 14.04 (64 bit)
-* Tasted with ROS indigo
+* Tasted with ROS Indigo
 * OpenCV 3.0 (mandatory)
 * The location of Haar Cascades file must in "/usr/share/opencv/haarcascades/haarcascade_frontalface_alt.xml" or you may change it from  face_detection.cpp file.
 * It published the output on (/detection/canny_edge), the canny edge detector.